Fajja

 Fajja (فجّة) was a Palestinian town located 15 kilometers northeast of Jaffa.
-Depopulated and destroyed during the Arab-Israeli war, its land area is today part of the Israeli city of Petah Tikva.
+Ethnically cleansed during the Nakba, its land area is today part of the Israeli city of Petah Tikva.

 History

 Pottery remains from the Chalcolithic, Middle Bronze II, Iron, Persian and Roman eras have been found here.

 Winepresses, dated to the Roman/Byzantine era (5th and 6th century) have been excavated here, and pottery remains from the Byzantine era have also been found.

 Pottery from the early Islamic period (eighth–tenth centuries CE) have been excavated here, as has glass artefacts from the early Umayyad era, and ceramic jugs from the Abbasid era.